 The problem is, they are breaking the real estate rules.
 This type of tactic then becomes unfair to the real estate agents that show the house, without knowing there is a conditional contract in place.

-You, by selling your house privately, have absolutely no obligation to tell anyone, that you have a conditional contract in place, until they actually bring you their contract.
+You, by selling your house for sale by owner, have absolutely no obligation to tell anyone, that you have a conditional contract in place until they actually bring you their contract.
 In fact, may I suggest you just keep quiet about the SPP.

 When a purchaser puts in a SPP bid, unless they receive an UNCONDITIONAL offer on their property, they will probably have to release the property to the 2nd buyer that doesn't have a house to sell.

 If the 2nd bid is also a SPP offer, you can accept that offer as well, subject to the release of the first SPP.

 If the 2nd SPP bid receives an unconditional offer on their house first, they can lift their condition subject to the first buyer releasing their contract.